Watney-0717/project-ares-tco/README.md

 ---

+## 🔧 Implementation Status

+> **Implementation status:** This repository currently provides the core reservoir-computing routing prototype, including reservoir state generation, linear readout, confidence-based routing, and online RLS updates.
+Production integrations, model-specific execution layers, and deployment infrastructure are outside the scope of this prototype.

 ## ⚖️ 6.
 Core Design Principle: Quality First + Minimum Sufficient Compute

 Ares-TCO rejects any naive cost-cutting that compromises user experience.
 We formally define our framework optimization not as blind minimization, but as: